bhstark2/latency/report.md

 header to allow senders to identify themselves as supporting L4S.
 Then, an L4S-capable bottleneck link can use the existing *Congestion Experienced* value to send immediate signals whenever a queue begins to form.
-This signal, when fed back to the sender via acknowlegement packets, enables the sender to adjust its sending rate in order to keep the bottleneck link busy without building a queue.
+This signal, when fed back to the sender via acknowledgement packets, enables the sender to adjust its sending rate in order to keep the bottleneck link busy without building a queue.
 L4S is incrementally deployable, since senders will always need to handle other congestion